vishipayyallore/speaker-series-2023/dotnet-6-on-aws/Fargate_ECS_S1/README.md

 > 1. Hands-on with Docker using `nginx` on Local Machine
 > 1. Hands-on with Docker using `Razor Web App` on Local Machine
 > 1. 30,000 foot view of ECS / Just Enough ECS
+> 1. Hands-on with FarGate/ECD using `nginx` on AWS Console
+> 1. Hands-on with FarGate/ECD using `Razor Web App` on AWS Console
 > 1. SUMMARY / RECAP / Q&A
 > 1. What is next ?